 - capacity for logical deduction and abstract thinking

 - demonstrated success in research

-The major subject then writes a statement regarding your admission to the board of the Hanken PhD Programme.
-The board of the Hanken PhD Programme evaluates your application based on the information you have given, and based on the statement by the major subject.
-The board of the PhD Programme gives a statement regarding your application.
+The major subject then writes a statement regarding your admission to the admissions committee.
+The committee evaluates your application based on the information you have given, and based on the statement by the major subject.
+The admissions committee gives a statement regarding your application.
 A decision based on the statement is then presented to the Rector.